FU Mingwang 傅銘旺 (Prof.)

 - Journal of Manufacturing and Materials Processing

-- Editor, Elsevier’s Encyclopedia of Materials: Metals and Alloys with 8 volumes and each volume with 30 to 40 chapters, to be published 2021
+- Editor, Elsevier’s Encyclopedia of Materials: Metals and Alloys with 4 volumes and each volume with 50 to 60 chapters, published in Sept 2021

 Furthermore, Prof. Fu is also serving as an invited reviewer for many SCI journals, prestigious project award, funding application, and PhD dissertation examination.
 He also actively serves as session chair and a scientific/organizing committee member for a number of international conferences in his research areas.
 In the past a few years, Prof. Fu gave many plenary/keynote presentations for a number of prestigious international conferences in his research areas or invited talks/lectures for many universities and industries.